 The increase in Carbon dioxide levels can’t decrease the temperature, but it can help cannabis to endure higher temperatures.

 HPS and high-power grow lights produce more heat than LED grow lights.
-If you are constantly dealing with high temperatures while using HID bulbs, try changing your grow lights to LED grow lights and can keep the LED grow lights away from your plants.
+If you are constantly dealing with high temperatures while using HID bulbs, try changing your grow lights to LED grow lights which can keep the LED grow lights away from your plants.

-Also, try keeping your lights on at night and turn them off during the day since during summer months the temperature is already high during the day and running the lights produces excess heat, which is not good for your plants.
-When the temperature drops at the night you’ll have a lower temperature range for your lights to play with.
+Also, try keeping your lights on at night and turn them off during the day since during summer months the temperature is already high during the day, and running the lights produces excess heat, which is not good for your plants.
+When the temperature drops at night you’ll have a lower temperature range for your lights to play with.

 As long as you grow indoors you’ll have to keep track of the temperature so we highly recommend investing in a thermometer (a hygrometer is also needed to measure humidity).
-Thermometers are not expensive and will save your money over time and keeping track of environmental changes can help you offset problems before they arise.
+Thermometers are not expensive and will save you money over time and keeping track of environmental changes can help you offset problems before they arise.
 Prevention is always better than cure!

 There are a ton of ways to control the temperature in your tent, and the subject is probably one of the most fun and interesting parts of growing.
 We’ve even seen some people turn our tents into Swedish saunas, which is wild.
 (Although this isn’t something we can recommend!)

 We’re happy to help you on your growing journey, and while our advice is just a starting point, we hope it gives you some ideas going forward.
-Do you have any tips to control temperature in your tent?
+Do you have any tips to control the temperature in your tent?
 Let us know in the comments!
 We’d love to add some ideas to the article.

 And join our Facebook farmer’s community for even more exclusive contests and prizes!